Original Art and design scheme

 Key stages one and two

 Exploring shape, line and colour: mixing and painting with secondary colours, using circles to create abstract compositions and working collaboratively to create a class piece of art inspired by water.
+This unit is part of our original Art and design scheme that is now archived.
+We recommend you use our revised Art and design scheme.

 Developing drawing, design, craft and art appreciation skills; exploring two different printing techniques, using 2D shapes to explore a variety of media, mixing different shades of one colour and discussing the work of artist Louis Wain.